Atorvastatin (as calcium trihydrate) tablets

-If you do not understand the instructions on the bottle or pack, ask your doctor or pharmacist.
+If you do not understand the instructions on the box/bottle, ask your doctor or pharmacist

 How much to take

-Take Lorstat only when prescribed by your doctor.
+Take LORSTAT only when prescribed by your doctor.

-The usual dose of Lorstat is between 10-80 mg taken once a day.
+The usual dose of LORSTAT is between 10-80 mg taken once a day.

 Follow all directions given to you by your doctor and pharmacist carefully.